 Instant Pot steamed vegetables are the perfect healthy side dish!
 Mixed veggies like corn, brussel sprouts, corn and green beans all cooked together y’all!

 Ever wanted to make a mix of Instant Pot steamed vegetables but not too sure how to do it well?
-Worried some will come out mushy and others will be too crunchy?
 We’re here to help!
-After making over 100 easy Instant Pot recipes I’m here with a few tips for a healthy side dish you can serve night after night.
-Ready??!! (affiliate links present)
+After making over 100 easy Instant Pot recipes we have a few tips to make this healthy side dish. (affiliate links present, originally published 1/20)

 You may have steamed vegetables in an Instant Pot before, but just one at a time.
 Mixing them can be confusing if you don’t have an Instant Pot vegetable cook times chart like this one.
-Let’s start with printing that out shall we.
+Use our Instant Pot vegetable cook time chart here for reference.